 OfferUp puts a great deal of emphasis on in-person communication between buyers and sellers.
 Buyers can use the app’s chat functionalities to ask questions about the product or arrange a meeting with the seller to further inspect the potential purchase.

-As the company’s name indicates, buyers can make offers to products that they would like to buy.
+Buyers, as the company’s name indicates, can make offers to products that they would like to buy.
 Both buyer and seller can then negotiate on the final price.
 After the item was successfully delivered, buyers have two days to inspect it and complete the purchasing process.

 OfferUp’s mobile apps were downloaded over 90 million times to date.
 Its users complete over 55 million transactions every year.